StoneLing/fc-signed-object/draft-guo-fc-so.md

 # The FC eContent

 The content of an FC identifies a forwarding commitment and forwarding binding that an AS announces to other nodes upon receiving a BGP-UPDATE message.
-Other ASes that are on-path can validate the FC and perform path verification for traffic forwarding based on the AS-path information.
+Other on-path ASes can validate the FC and perform path verification for traffic forwarding based on the AS-path information.
 Off-path ASes can utilize this FC for collaborative filtering.
 An FC is an instance of ForwardingCommitmentAttestation, formally defined by the following ASN.1 {{X.680}} module:

 ~~~~~~
 RPKI-FC-2023